-Measuring flow via differential pressure is a reliable, time-proven method with a large install base in industry.
+Measuring flow via differential pressure is a reliable, time-proven method with a large install base in the industry.
 Differential pressure flowmeters consist of two key components.
 One is a restriction having known characteristics, such as an orifice, venturi, cone, nozzle, or wedge.
 These are sometimes referred to as primary elements.
 The second component in this type of system is a differential pressure transmitter which measures the differential pressure across the primary element and then sends the readings to a control system.
 Advantages of the differential pressure flow meter include reduced maintenance, improved particle tolerance, and higher temperature operation versus mechanical flow meters such as turbine and positive displacement type.

 Differential Pressure flow meters, also known as DP flow meters, make use of a flow body that is called a primary element which is installed inside of a pipe in order to cause a constriction in the flow path which in turn creates a pressure drop.
 When the primary element is used in conjunction with a differential pressure transmitter, the volumetric flow rate may be calculated as a function of the differential pressure across the obstruction; hence the term “differential pressure flowmeter”.